-Barnardo's also support families in their own tenancy.
-Referrals for this service, which come from a variety of sources, including housing, social services, health, registered social landlords as well as self-referrals, are sent to our Housinf Support Team who then forward these onto Barnardo's.
-The aim of Barnardo's Housing Support is to reduce/prevent homelessness by supporting families to remain in their tenancy.
+During 2012/13, the Barnardo's family support service provided support to 123 vulnerable families that were in danger of losing their tenancy.
+Referrals into the service come from a variety of sources including; housing, social services, health, registered social landlords as well as self-referrals.
+The service aims to reduce homelessness by supporting families to remain in their tenancy.